 It’s likely that hypnosis can help some people quit smoking, especially when combined with other smoking cessation programs.
 That said, more research is necessary to confirm this.

 For many people, quitting is a huge challenge.
 One quitting method that gets a fair amount of attention is hypnosis.

-Read on to learn more about hypnosis for quitting smoking, how to find a qualified practitioner, and other tips for quitting.
+Read on to learn more about hypnosis for quitting smoking, resources for qualified practitioners, and other tips for quitting.

 Hypnosis has long been used as a form of entertainment.
 In that context, it looks like a form of mind control.
 The hypnotist holds power over the subject and pushes them to do silly things.
 But that’s all for show.

 Hypnotherapy is real, but there’s no mind control involved.
 It’s more of a meditative state.

 A trained hypnotist uses verbal cues to lead you into a highly focused, meditative state in which you might be more open to advice.
 The therapist makes suggestions based on your goals.

 Unlike the folks in those stage performances, you won’t be under a spell.
 And you can’t be persuaded to do anything you don’t want to do.

 A 2021 study also found that 86% of subjects no longer smoked 6 months after undergoing hypnosis.
 However, after the first 6 months, only 32% did not begin to smoke again.
 This suggests that while hypnosis may be effective in helping people quit, it may be more effective in the short term than in the long term.

 There is also some evidence that hypnosis can help people who have already quit smoking.
 In a 2017 study of people who stopped smoking for at least 3 days, researchers found that more people continued to avoid smoking after 26 weeks among those who underwent hypnosis as a preventative treatment than among those who had behavioral therapy.